clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 Consider running the [Official MariaDB container image](https://hub.docker.com/_/mariadb) in Kubernetes.
 Some configuration is expected to get the container to run.
 The image required an environment variable to be set for one of `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD`, or `MYSQL_RANDOM_ROOT_PASSWORD`, in order to initialize the database.
 It also allows for extensions to the MySQL Configuration file `my.cnf` by placing custom config files in `/etc/mysql/conf.d`.

-You could build a custom image, setting the environment variables and copying the configuration files into it, thereby creating a bespoke container image.
+While it is possible to build a custom image, setting the environment variables and copying the configuration files into it, thereby creating a bespoke container image.
 However, it is considered practice to create and use generic images and add configuration to the containers themselves, and this is a perfect use-case for ConfigMaps and Secrets.
 The `MYSQL_ROOT_PASSWORD` can be set in a Secret and added to the container as an environment variable, and the configuration files can be stored in a ConfigMap and mounted into the container as a files on startup.

 Let's try it out!

 ## Secrets

 Secrets are a Kubernetes object intended for storing a small amount of sensitive data.
 It is worth noting that Secrets are stored base64-encoded within Kubernetes, so they are not wildly secure.
-You should make sure to have appropriate [Role-base access controls](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (or RBAC) to protect access to secrets.
+Make sure to have appropriate [Role-base access controls](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) (or RBAC) to protect access to secrets.
 Even so, extremely sensitive secret data should probably be stored using something like [HashiCorp Vault](https://www.vaultproject.io/).
 For the root password of a MariaDB database, however, they are just fine.

 ### Creating a Secret manually